Direct Deposit Program

 bank account information or if the check returned due to incorrect mailing address?

 A. It normally takes banking institutions 2 to 3 business days to return direct deposits to the university.
 The university will reprocess a check for all direct deposits returned due to incorrect banking information within two weeks.
-The check will be mailed to the address provided by the student in the Banner system.
+The check will be mailed to the mailing address provided by the student in the Banner system.
 Checks that are returned in the mail due incorrect address will be held at the Cashier’s Office located in Long-Jones Hall on the first floor.
-At the end of each fiscal year, all checks that are left in the Cashier’s Office with invalid addresses will be sent to the State of Louisiana as unclaimed property.
+At the end of each fiscal year, all checks that are left in the Cashier’s Office with invalid addresses will be sent to the State of Louisiana or Department of Education as unclaimed property.

 Q. Can I set up the direct deposit in my parent/guardian, sister/brother, friend, etc.